go-pkgz/pool/README.md

 ## Optional parameters

-Configure pool behavior using With methods:
+Configure pool behavior using With methods.
+All With* methods are builder-style configuration and must be called before `Go()`; calling them after `Go()` is unsupported and may lead to deadlocks or no-ops.

 ```go
 p := pool.New[string](2, worker).  // pool with 2 workers